-It was a little over a week ago that I first tried my hand at outdoor dining in New York since the pandemic shuttered restaurant doors and ushered the city’s inhabitants indoors.
-For the occasion, I, of course, wore a mask (I like these ones from Oak + Fort).
+It was a little over a week ago that I first tried my hand at outdoor dining in the city since the pandemic shuttered restaurant doors and ushered the city’s inhabitants indoors.
+For the occasion, I, of course, wore a mask.
 With it, I chose a pair of faded vintage jeans, a ribbed tank top, and my favourite pair of black satin mules from By Far.
-(They are currently on sale at Net-A-Porter.)
 This time last year, I was wearing them nearly every day, be it to the office, late-night dinners, or rooftop parties.
 Now, they mostly go untouched.
 Suffice to say, after months of flip-flops and sneakers, getting the chance to take my “fancy” shoes out for a spin was a big part of what made going out again exhilarating.

 By the end of the evening, any hesitations I had surrounding the return to restaurant dining were squashed.
 That is, until I stood up from the table only to realise how not ready my feet — squished into heels for the first time in five months — were for any shoes that weren’t meant for indoor wear only.
 My yearning for social interaction (and pasta) had kept me distracted during the walk to the restaurant.
 The walk back, however, was torture.
 Pinched, blistered, and nursing a subtle limp that I didn’t recall having pre-quarantine, I placed my fancy shoes back on the shelf upon finally making it home.